Having lived abroad twice previously, I was no novice to international travel.

 There are seven items you MUST have in your carry-on to help you have an easy transition upon arrival, and to make your long international flight as comfortable as possible: money, edibles, proper clothes, sleep aids, emergency items, important documents and entertainment.

-I go into detail in this article about all the items you need, or you can scroll down just a bit and download the checklist.
+I go into detail in this article about all the items you need, or you can click below to download the checklist.

 Continue reading to find out why I suggest these items, and what I pack in my carry-on for international flights!